rd--/blksc3/md/notes.md

 # Issues

-- Textures require Mix/Sum
-- Concise "create list with" text, also "set x to" as ":="
 - Sf - all noise?
 - An Tw 99846300173991936 (Crash?
 New rewrite rules for pseudo-ugens?)
 - F0 Tw 1319946903711338496